 Sooner or later, every nursing home will face a major emergency.
 Nursing home emergencies exist along a continuum.
-Issues such as choking may affect only a single patient, whereas outbreaks of the flu and other infectious diseases can endanger the lives of every resident.
-In 2017, natural disasters affected 8 percent of the U.S. population—and nursing home residents are not exempt from these statistics.
+Issues such as choking may affect only a single patient, whereas outbreaks of the flu and other infectious diseases, such as COVID-19, can endanger the lives of every resident.
+In 2017, natural disasters affected more than three million people, and nursing home residents are not exempt from these statistics.
 Any of these incidents can lead to additional health issues, such as infectious outbreaks and chronic respiratory issues, so it is important to implement a comprehensive emergency preparedness plan.

 Identify the Biggest Risks

 Disaster preparedness begins with identifying the specific risks your residents face.
 Some questions that can help with this process include: